-V.C.1.c).(5).(e) scholarly activity; (Core) V.C.1.c).(5).(f) ACGME Resident/Fellow and Faculty Surveys (where applicable); and, (Core) V.C.1.c).(5).(g) written evaluations of the program.
-(Core) V.C.1.c).(6) aggregate fellow: V.C.1.c).(6).(a) achievement of the Milestones; (Core) V.C.1.c).(6).(b) in-training examinations (where applicable); (Core) V.C.1.c).(6).(c) board pass and certification rates; and, (Core) V.C.1.c).(6).(d) graduate performance.
-(Core) V.C.1.c).(7) aggregate faculty: V.C.1.c).(7).(a) evaluation; and, (Core) V.C.1.c).(7).(b) professional development (Core) V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
-(Core) V.C.1.e) The annual review, including the action plan, must: V.C.1.e).(1) be distributed to and discussed with the members of the teaching faculty and the fellows; and, (Core) V.C.1.e).(2) be submitted to the DIO.
+V.C.1.c) The Program Evaluation Committee should consider the following elements in its assessment of the program: V.C.1.c).(1) fellow performance; (Core) V.C.1.c).(2) faculty development; and, (Core) V.C.1.c).(3) progress on the previous year's action plan(s). ^(Core) V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) V.C.1.e) The annual review, including the action plan, must: V.C.1.e).(1) be distributed to and discussed with the members of the teaching faculty and the fellows; and, ^(Core) V.C.1.e).(2) be submitted to the DIO.
 (Core) V.C.2.
-The program must participate in a Self-Study prior to its 10-Year Accreditation Site Visit.
-(Core) V.C.2.a) A summary of the Self-Study must be submitted to the DIO.
+The program must participate in a Self-Study prior to its 10-Year Accreditation Site Visit. ^(Core)

 Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the 10-year Self-Study process.
 The Self-Study is an objective, comprehensive evaluation of the fellowship program, with the aim of improving it.
-Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
+Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and selfidentified areas for improvement.
 Details regarding the timing and expectations for the Self-Study and the 10-Year Accreditation Site Visit are provided in the ACGME Manual of Policies and Procedures.
 Additionally, a description of the Self-Study process, as well as information on how to prepare for the 10-Year Accreditation Site Visit, is available on the ACGME website.